florentina-a/bag_of_stories/README.md

 3. Cosine segment similarity (SGS).

 ## Results
-Results are saved by analysis method.
+Results are saved by type of story (human, AI-generated with equal-length and TextTiling start fragment) and analysis method.
 Optionally, intermediate results may also be saved in a dedicated folder.